Can engineers unionize? Of course, but it’s not as common as in other industries and this is because of the Pareto Principle.

 How common is the push for unions in engineering?

-I hear the “U” word thrown around often when certain events unfold at an engineering company.
-For example:
+I often hear the “U” word thrown around when the following events unfold at an engineering company:

 - Massive layoffs

 - Supposed terrible long-hour working conditions without breaks